sordina/sordina.github.io/_posts/2016-03-13-1457864203-weaponizing-haskell-prod-deploy.markdown

 ## tl;dr

 I'm now at a point where I have 3 services, one written by me, two by others running and communicating on AWS Elastic Beanstalk.
-My service is build through a two-stage CI process on DockerHub, with the first stage being public, and the second private.
+My service is builD through a two-stage CI process on DockerHub, with the first stage being public, and the second private.
 The private docker images are pulled by Beanstalk through an S3-hosted encrypted permissions file that the EC2 instances are granted permissions to read.